stevana/deterministic-scheduler/README-unprocessed.md

 Rust to Haskell, hopefully in a way that shows that this can be done in any other language with decent multi-threaded programming primitives.
-Then we'll do a short recap of how parallel property-based testing works, and finally we'll hook up the deterministic schduler to the parallel property-based testing machinary.
+Then we'll do a short recap of how parallel property-based testing works, and finally we'll hook up the deterministic scheduler to the parallel property-based testing machinery.

 ## Deterministic scheduler